Gustav Adolf Scheel: SS and Security Service (SD)

 Promoted to SS-Oberführer, Scheel on 25 April 1938 became Inspector for the Sicherheitspolizei (Security Police, SiPo) and Sicherheitsdienst (Security Service, SD) in Wehrkreis (Military District) V (Baden and Württemberg), based in Stuttgart.
 He then transferred to become Leader of SD Oberabschnitt South in Munich from 18 June 1939.
 On 6 December 1939, he became the Inspector for SiPo and SD in Wehrkreis VII (Munich) and XIII (Nuremberg) encompassing all of Bavaria.

 Scheel, in the spring of 1940 performed military service as a medical officer with the rank of Unterarzt, serving with the Luftwaffe in the battle of France.
 After the fall of France, from May through July 1940, Scheel headed Einsatzgruppe III in Alsace and was involved in the deportation of Jews from that area.
-From August 1940 to January 1941 he was Commander of the Sicherheitspolizei and the SD attached to the office of the Chief of Civil Administration in Alsace, Robert Heinrich Wagner.
+From August 1940 to January 1941 he was Befehlshaber der Sicherheitspolizei und des SD (Commander of the SiPo and SD) attached to the office of the Chief of Civil Administration in Alsace, Robert Heinrich Wagner.
 In October 1940, Scheel organised the deportation of Karlsruhe's Jews to their certain deaths in the east.